Imperial College London Mathematics School Admissions Policy for September 2024 entry

 In any year where there is more than one admissions cycle, the same processes will be applied, and the same scoring systems will be used to rank candidates.

 Applicants who are not offered a place through this process have a right to appeal against the decision.
-Details of the admissions appeal procedure, including grounds on which appeals may be lodged, are detailed in the ICLMS Admissions Appeals Policy, available on the school website.
+Details of the admissions appeal procedure, including grounds on which appeals may be lodged, are detailed in the ICLMS Admissions Appeals Policy (appendix A), available on the school website.

 11. Late applications